 When technologies join forces, facility design reaps the benefits.
 The combination of single-use technology and continuous bio-processing is changing the industry’s approach to facility design for the better.

 While there are many strategies to enable flexible manufacturing, single-use systems (SUS) pervade as a key source of flexibility.
 Utilised in nearly all new products in early clinical trials, we now see an increase in the use of SUS in commercial pharma manufacturing.

 This trend is fueling the fast development of a broad range of SUS components in a wide range of industrial applications, which support quality requirements such as robustness, reproducibility and reliable supply.
 Moreover, on the leachables question, which is a major concern regarding the use of SUS, the industry is continually developing improved products and other solutions, which reduce this concern to a manageable and acceptable level.

-Although higher quality requirements have also increased the price of SUS components (which may have a negative affect on the growth of SUS applications in the industry) a combination with continuous bio-processing (CBP) might well be the solution to add value with SUS in biopharmaceutical manufacturing to an even higher level.
+Although higher quality requirements have also increased the price of SUS, a combination with continuous bioprocessing (CBP) might well be the solution to increase the value of SUS in biopharmaceutical manufacturing to an even higher level.
 In fact, the combination of SUS and CBP offers a number of synergetic advantages, including the possibility to utilise the SUS components in a more cost-effective way.

 The combination of the possibility for supporting closed operations with the high frequency of introductions of new single-use solutions designed for continuous processing has inspired a paradigm shift in biopharmaceutical facility design.

 1. Fit for flexibility

 In general, CBP systems require a large number of valves and low dead volumes in the piping, which offers both flexibility and robustness in operation.
 SUS enhances this by allowing the construction of an integrated and pre-assembled single-use tubing and valve set.
 This can also be optimised for a specific CBP set-up.
 For example, should the set-up change, new valves or tubing sets can be constructed to fit the purpose, offering even more flexibility to accommodate future innovation in the process design.